The un-route is a simple yet devastatingly effective concept. There's a start line and a finish line. Everything in between is up to you.

 There's jaw-droppingly good driving to be had in the Western Ghats, and scores of hill stations en-route if you feel like popping into a tea plantation for a decent brew.

-Then of course you have the famous beaches of Goa where we hold the halfway party, just beware of losing too many days or brain cells here.
+Then of course you have the famous beaches of Goa, just beware of losing too many days or brain cells here.
 In fact there are shedloads of deserted beaches on the way - as are the vineyards of Nashik, where the best Indian wines hail from.

 If it's some culture you're after then there's more than you can shake your cobra at.
 You'll likely be passing the indescribably cool Ajanta and Ellora caves, ancient Udipi - famous for it's food, scores of Rajasthani palaces and forts, Mumbai...we could go on, but we won't as we don't want to spoil your fun.